Deltares/imod-python/README.rst

 8. Combine the indivual ``DataArray``\ s into one, adding ``time`` and ``layer`` dimensions as necessary.

-With the current design, I’m not sure what the added benefit of using dask arrays is, and whether it should be removed.
-One possible benefit is that it is only possible to write to the ``DataArray`` after calling ``.load()`` on it first, which in this case still doesn’t load it into memory.
+With the current design, I'm not sure what the added benefit of using dask arrays is, and whether it should be removed.
+One possible benefit is that it is only possible to write to the ``DataArray`` after calling ``.load()`` on it first, which in this case still doesn't load it into memory.

 We can also still explore using the ``c`` *copy on write* mode of